speedypotato/Pico-Game-Controller/README.md

 # Pico-Game-Controller

-This branch was developed with SDVX in mind.
-Capable of handling 7 LEDs, 1 WS2812B RGB strip, and 2 encoders.
+This branch was developed with Speedy Lab's custom pocket IIDX in mind.
+Capable of handling 11 buttons, 11 LEDs, 1 WS2812B RGB strip, and 1 encoder.
+Note: 12 buttons/LEDs are reported but B8 should probably not be used (https://github.com/veroxzik/arduino-konami-spoof)

 Demo of this firmware running on Pocket SDVX Pico v4, purchasable at https://discord.gg/MmuKd73XbY

 ![Pocket SDVX Pico](demo.gif)

 Important!!
 Please edit pico-sdk\src\rp2_common\hardware_xosc\include\hardware\xosc.h in your pico-sdk folder and set #define PICO_XOSC_STARTUP_DELAY_MULTIPLIER 64

 Currently working/fixed: